7 Best Eye Primers for Hooded Eyes That Stay Put

 Eyeliner presents a similar challenge.
 A traditional winged liner can get lost, smudged, or look distorted by the hood, making the line appear broken or crooked.
 This happens because the skin doesn't lie flat when your eye is open.
 It’s not about a lack of skill; it’s about the canvas you’re working with.

-Common Makeup Hurdles with Hooded Eyes
+Common Makeup Struggles with Hooded Eyes

 Let's get specific about the hurdles you might face.
 The most common issue is creasing.
 That extra fold of skin creates more friction and warmth, causing eyeshadow to settle into fine lines throughout the day.
 Another hurdle is the limited lid space.
 With less visible eyelid to work with, it can be difficult to showcase bold colors or intricate designs without them looking crowded.